Major improvements for Powerboard Tyche despite adversity, but there is still work to be done

 We finally thanks again for your support and donations that allow us to finance all these activities, greatly facilitating reaching our goal in a reasonable amount of time: a very good quality PowerPC based notebook release as open hardware.

-1. Development of software components and heat pipes for the Powerboard Tyche
+1. Development of software components and fix boot up for the Powerboard Tyche

 Our speeches in Free Software events – October-November 2023